osv/frameworks-comparison/README.md

 I want to know pros and cons of different framework and want try something bigger than TODOMVC.

 I want to have 2 API for testing different FE frameworks in different ways.

 1st API is called "tree".
-I will use it for testing recursion in components.
-See Tree task below 2nd API is used for tasting routing.
+I will use it for testing todo-like project and some recursion in components.
+See [Tree task](#tree-trask) below

+2nd API is used for tasting routing.

 I want to have monorepo and use makefile to build them all in one command - `make all`.